iamgolamrabbanii/gr-utils/binary - decimal conversion/README.md

 This is a simple interactive C++ console application that converts between **binary** and **decimal** numbers.
 It supports:

 - ✅ Decimal to Binary conversion (up to 64-bit)
-- ✅ Binary to Decimal conversion
+- ✅ Binary to Decimal conversion (up to 64-bit)
 - 🔁 Continuous input until you type `exit`

 ## 🧠 Features